cmtl-ml-instruments/notebooks/connor-sasveld/week-02.md

 **What worked:**

 I learned a lot about how gyroscopes, accelerometers and magnetometers work and can be applied to a synth instrument.
 I also thought of some ways we could possibly differentiate our project form previous similar projects.
 I know little to nothing about electrical engineering, so it was helpful for me to start getting familiar with how the project design process goes for these types of projects.
-* I also got my board to load the starter code which I hadn't managed to do in our previous meeting
+* I also got my board to load the starter code which I hadn't managed to do in our previous meeting.
+I don't have the proximity sensor, I just got the code to load.

 **What didn't:**